Main stage shows

 Why are there so many musicals and so few non-musicals?

 We screen roughly the same number of musicals as non-musicals each year.
 The adjudicators are asked to recommend the best that they see and it seems that musicals are generally presented at a better quality level than non-musicals.
-Ideally we would like to offer a wide mix of show styles; unfortunately quality seems to be tilted towards the musical theatre style.
+Ideally we would like to offer a wide mix of show styles.

 Why are shows sometimes scheduled with similar styles together, such as three musicals in a row?

 The ideal schedule would intermingle musicals and non-musicals, but many factors must be weighed when scheduling shows.
 We must consider how many trucks will be at the load-in docks at any given time.
 There are load-ins for three performance venues going on most of the day in the same area, and it can become quite a traffic jam if not well-planned.
 Personnel schedules must be considered as well.
 Some shows' technical directors or choral directors can’t attend the entire week of ITF, so we must schedule their shows when they can be there.
 These are just a few of the factors that must be considered when scheduling performances.

 Why don’t you require schools to build smaller sets so all shows will fit in both main stage theatres?

 A school generally plans a season of shows based on what they think will appeal to their school and community audiences, then builds sets to fit their home stage.
 It would be inappropriate for us to dictate what size shows schools should be presenting in their own facilities, or how they should plan their seasons.
 Some shows simply require a larger set.
 We want to expose ITF audiences to as many different types and sizes of theatre as possible, and don't wish to limit the shows schools select for production.